WICG/service-worker-static-routing-api/resource-timing-api.md

 When the final router source is from cache, the `deliveryType` property should also be set.
 Currently, `deliveryType` has `cache` as one of the values.
-However, this points to the http-cache, and not ServiceWorker cache.
-To avoid confusion, we should introduce `SW-cache` value to `deliveryType`, where the value is set when the response comes from ServiceWorker cache (both for ServiceWorker and static routing API).
+However, this points to the [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), and not [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) result.
+To avoid confusion, we should introduce `SW-cache` value to `deliveryType`, where the value is set when the response comes from Cache API (both for ServiceWorker and static routing API).